USS Gerald R. Ford arrives at Naval Station Norfolk after first deployment

 NORFOLK, Va.
-(WAVY) – After its first deployment, the first-in-class aircraft carrier USS Gerald R. Ford and the Gerald R. Ford Carrier Strike Group will return home to Naval Station Norfolk Saturday.
+(WAVY) – After its first deployment, the first-in-class aircraft carrier USS Gerald R. Ford and the Gerald R. Ford Carrier Strike Group returned home to Naval Station Norfolk Saturday.

 “I am honored to welcome the Gerald R. Ford carrier strike group home from their inaugural deployment in the Atlantic, where they strengthened relationships with Allies and partners, exercised combined capabilities, and demonstrated our commitment in the Atlantic,” said Vice Adm.
 Dan Dwyer, commander, U.S. 2nd Fleet and Joint Force Command, Norfolk, in a news release.
 “This deployment brought together an incredible group of Allies and partners with one single focus – to contribute to a peaceful, stable, and conflict-free Atlantic region through our combined naval power.